mohammad-naved45/one-to-one-chat-application/README.md

 One-to-One Real-Time Chat Application
-This is a one-to-one real-time chat application that allows users to communicate instantly with each other.
-Built with [technology stack], it provides a smooth, interactive messaging experience, and ensures secure and efficient communication.
+This is a one-to-one real-time chat application that allows users to communicate instantly with each other, it provides a smooth, interactive messaging experience, and ensures secure and efficient communication.

 Features
 Real-Time Messaging: Instant messaging with minimal delay using WebSocket.